JuliaDynamics/TimeseriesSurrogates.jl/docs/src/index.md

 ## Installation

-TimeseriesSurrogates is a registered Julia package.
+TimeseriesSurrogates.jl is a registered Julia package.
 To install the latest version, run the following code:

 ```julia
 import Pkg; Pkg.add("TimeseriesSurrogates")